 Acupuncture Training at the ICTCM

-We train adult students of any age and from many different backgrounds.
-They study Acupuncture and TCM theory at the ICTCM and undertake clinical training with the intention of becoming a professional Acupuncturist.
+We train adult students of any age and from many different backgrounds to become professional Acupuncturists.
+They study Acupuncture and TCM theory during the first 2 years of part time study.
+In the third year they receive clinical training in the college’s Teaching Clinic.

 You do not need any prior knowledge of Western Medicine or Chinese Medicine to apply for this course.
-If you wish, you can go now to Who can apply.
+If you wish, you can go now to Who can apply where you can find out the detailed entry requirements.

 The following pages, under the menu heading Acupuncture, give details of the Acupuncture Training at the College.
 These include the key features, course schedule, certification and qualification.
 In addition, you can read the full syllabus and find out about the application procedures and the type of students who study at the ICTCM.